Get Psyched: Apple Just Unveiled A New Fitness Streaming Service

 The downside to this flashy new fitness technology is that it's tailored to the Apple Watch.
 Those who don't have one won't get much use out of the program and its bells and whistles.

-The service will be $9.99 per month, or $79.99 per year.
+The service will be £10 per month, or £80 per year.
 We'll be waiting on our heels for more information and a launch date.
-Fingers crossed it'll come before the holidays, so we can gift ourselves a fancy new way to get our sweat on.
+Fingers crossed it'll come before Christmas, so we can gift ourselves a fancy new way to get our sweat on.